jon-hanson/parsecj/README.md

 which use a monad to encapsulate the plumbing.
 The framework provides the basic building blocks - parsers for constituent language elements such as characters, words and numbers.
-It also provides combinators which construct more complex parsers by composing existing parsers.
+It also provides combinators that construct more complex parsers by composing existing parsers.
 The framework effectively provides a Domain Specific Language for expressing language grammars, whereby each grammar instance implements an executable parser.